 Temperatures in the mid-50s and 60s (Fahrenheit) and fewer visitors make for some great hiking.
 The occasional snowfall turns the region into a beautiful winter wonderland.
-And discounts on your stay at The Dwellings mean that you’ll have more money to spend on food, activities, and souvenirs during your visit.
+And discounts on your stay at The Dwellings mean that you’ll have more money to spend on food, activities, guided tours, and souvenirs during your visit.

 Cooler Temperatures and Fewer Crowds